gloryknight/cyan_audit/doc/cyanaudit_changelog.md

 - Fixed auto-activate logic for new rows in tb_audit_field
 - Fixed malfunction when database name had characters that needed to be quoted
 - Fixed behavior with cyanaudit_restore.pl restoring archives not in current dir
-- Fixed event trigger, which was inserting schema-qualified table names into tb_audit_field, which as a result disabled logging on all existing fields.
-- Quieted notices regarding truncated trigger and function names

 0.9.3 -> 0.9.4
 --------------